Lincoln is a distinctive choice, ranked #302 in 2025. Your child is likely to be the only Lincoln in their class.

 Common questions about the name Lincoln

 Unlikely.
-With around 180 UK babies named Lincoln per year, your child will almost certainly be the only Lincoln in his class, and possibly the only one in the whole school.
+With around 151 UK babies named Lincoln per year, your child will almost certainly be the only Lincoln in their class, and possibly the only one in the whole school.

 Lincoln is more popular in the US (#73) than in the UK (#260).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.